 How do I become an intern?

-If you are interested in becoming an intern please contact Laura Stokes at firstname.lastname@example.org or 720-975-0101.
-You can click here to download the application, which you can send to Laura upon completion.
+If you are interested in becoming an intern please contact Laura Stokes at email@example.com or 720-975-0101.
+You can click here to fill out our online application to be considered for an internship.
 Following receipt of your application, we will talk with you, check references and determine which program may be the best fit for you.
 You will also interview with the director of the specific program you are interested in interning with.

 What are the intern program expectations?

 Each intern will have a direct supervisor in your specific placement.
 You will meet weekly as an intern group for debriefing and prayer.
-You will be expected to attend one of the services of Open Door Fellowship on Sundays (a choice of 3 service times).
+You will be expected to attend one of the services of Open Door Fellowship or Westside Church Internacional every Sunday.
 There will be general intern service projects in addition to your normal duties within your specific ministry.

 Where will I live?